Himanshu2002Singh/Data-Analysis/README.md

 7. Data Visulaisation
 8. Statistical analysis
 9. Data preparation
-10.Data cleaning
+10. Data cleaning
-11.Spliting the Data and Features Scaling
+11. Spliting the Data and Features Scaling
-12.Buliding a Linear regression Model
+12. Buliding a Linear regression Model
-13.Model Evaluation
+13. Model Evaluation
-14.Consists Reviews of Other sites
+14. Consists Reviews of Other sites
-15.Analysing the Car Segments( A1,A2…….)
+15. Analysing the Car Segments( A1,A2…….)
-16.Implementation and development a Web App 17.Communicate Result
+16. Implementation and development a Web App
+17. Communicate Result

 # Some Screenshot of Website--
 ![Screenshot 2022-05-29 020145](https://user-images.githubusercontent.com/89336758/170876102-ed9f63f6-c6ea-419f-9182-20b5f859243b.png)